loosolab/Datenanalyse-2021/wp3/README.md

 ```bash
 python ProfileSimilarity.py [DefiningTF file] -f [TF family file]
 ```
 The commands shown here are used run the scripts in their default setting for our analysis.
-Different option and flags can be found in the [wiki](https://github.com/loosolab/Datenanalyse-2021/wiki/WP3)
+Different options and flags can be found in the [wiki](https://github.com/loosolab/Datenanalyse-2021/wiki/WP3#wp3-scripts)

 Known issues and limitations
 ----------------------------